-October 14 marked one full year since the launch of STEP’s Substitute Aide Pool Program and what a year it’s been!
+October 14 marked one full year since the launch of STEP’s Substitute Aide Pool Program (SAPP) and what a year it’s been!

 In just twelve months, we have seen outstanding results: